tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Does the value of dwc:stateProvince occur in bdq:sourceAuthority?
+Does the value of dwc:stateProvince occur in the bdq:sourceAuthority?

 ### Specification